Selim9-9/Chatbot-For-Mental-Health/README.md

    _*Make sure to download this file before running the project.*_

 2. **Install Required Packages:**
    All necessary packages are listed in the `requirements.txt` file.
-You can install them by running the following command in your terminal (works for Windows, macOS, and Linux):
+You can install them by running the following command in your terminal:

    ```bash
    pip install -r requirements.txt